dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 == Changelog ==
+**Version 1.14.0**

+*   Added option in email settings to send clear emails when a signup is cleared from the admin pages
+*   Add option in email settings to disable emails to chairs/contacts.
+This will stop all signup and clear emails from being copied to the specified chair/contact emails for a sheet.
+Global CC emails will still be sent.
+*   Added email template tag for chair/contact names (previously only had tag for contact emails)
+*   Minor tweak for clear sign-up links when used with the calendar view extension
+*   Refactor various public display lists and tables into their own accessible functions, for easier customizing
+*   Added Norwegian translation

 **Version 1.13.1**

 *   Bug fix for event date value when checking date against the number of days that users are allowed to clear their own sign ups.